admkopec/Argon2/README.md

 ## Libraries

-This package has 2 libraries, `Argon2` and `CArgon2`.
+This package has a single library, `Argon2`, however due to the module name conflicts you should import it in your code simply as `Argon`.

 `Argon2` is the Swift layer over the C functions for hashing and verifying byte arrays.
 It has methods to handle `String` and more Swift-like configurations.
 This library does not give you access to the C interface.

-`CArgon2` is just the C library wrapped in an SPM package.
-There is no Swift in this library.

 ## Swift API